HL7/fhir-saner/input/pagecontent/phrase_book.md

   </tbody>
 </table>

 The handling of Procedure or Immunization resources is similar.
 For Procedure, change Observation above to Procedure.
-For Immunization, change Obsevation to Immunization, and code to vaccine-code for FHIR Query, or to vaccineCode for FHIRPath and CQL.
+For Immunization, change Observation to Immunization, and code to vaccine-code for FHIR Query, or to vaccineCode for FHIRPath and CQL.

 #### Test with a coded result or interpretation
 To test for a specific coded result, add the following clauses to the above expressions: